Skip to Main Content

 Nature documentary production throughout Japan.

-Marine and wildlife filming in Japan stretches from the coral reefs of Okinawa to the snow-covered forests of Hokkaido.
-Productions can capture Japanese macaques bathing in hot springs at Jigokudani, Sika deer at Nara, red-crowned cranes dancing in Hokkaido, Ussuri brown bears in northern wilderness, and humpback whales off the Izu Peninsula and Sanriku Coast.
-The Pacific Ocean and Sea of Japan provide diverse marine filming conditions across more than 6,800 islands.
+Marine and wildlife filming in Japan runs from the coral reefs of Okinawa to the snowy forests of Hokkaido.
+Productions can capture Japanese macaques bathing in hot springs at Jigokudani and Sika deer at Nara.
+The list also takes in red-crowned cranes dancing in Hokkaido and Ussuri brown bears in the northern wild.
+Humpback whales pass off the Izu Peninsula and Sanriku Coast.
+The Pacific Ocean and Sea of Japan give varied marine filming across more than 6,800 islands.

 Capabilities